The Master's degree program in Social Economics qualifies you to meet great challenges in business, government, and society.

 Subjects you already completed during your undergraduate studies also required for admission to the graduate degree program are excluded.
 This means, if you completed a Bachelor's degree in Social Law for example, you will have to take Labor Law, or vice versa.

-Some elective subject areas allow you to choose between a main area of focus with 12 and/or 9 ECTS credits or the specialization field with 18 ECTS credits.
+Some elective subject areas allow you to choose between a main area of focus worth 12 and/or 9 ECTS credits, or a specialization field worth 18 ECTS credits.
 If you wish to take the elective course "Public and Non-Profit Finance", for example, the prerequisites include having taken and successfully passed the introduction course to Public and Non-Profit Management (PNP 1).

-You can only transfer credit for a maximum of 3 electives.
-If you do not wish to specialize, then you must choose 3 focus courses that will also appear on your transcripts.
-You must, however, complete these courses in full (any additional ECTS credits cannot count toward fulfilling the autonomous studies requirement).
+You can only transfer academic credit for a maximum of 3 electives.
+If you do not wish to specialize, then you must complete 3 focus area courses (that will also appear on your transcripts).
+You must, however, successfully complete these courses (any additional ECTS credits cannot count toward fulfilling the autonomous studies requirement).

-You may choose an area of specialization and a focus within the same subject area - i.e. General Management Competence - providing you choose different classes.
+You may choose an area of specialization and a focus on the same subject area, meaning General Management Competence, providing you select different classes.

 In order to successfully complete the Master's degree program in Social Economics, you must submit a Master’s thesis, pass a Master's thesis colloquium as well as pass a Master's examination.
 In addition to the Master's thesis, you must also complete a Master's thesis seminar.
 The Master's thesis should be between 70-100 pages.
-Additional information is available on the Gespol-Institute's Moodle page regarding academic papers as well as in the course catalog.
+Additional information is available on the Gespol institute's Moodle page about academic papers, opens an external URL in a new window as well as in the course catalog, opens an external URL in a new window.

 You might also find these academic degree programs interesting: